intel/cri-resource-manager/README.md

   - updated top tier (practically now DRAM) memory limit

 All adjustment data is optional.
 An adjustment can choose to set any or all of them as necessary.
-The current handling of adjustment udpate updates the resource assignments of containers, arks all existing containers as having pending changes in all controller domains, then triggers a rebalancing in the active policy.
+The current handling of adjustment update updates the resource assignments of containers, marks all existing containers as having pending changes in all controller domains, then triggers a rebalancing in the active policy.
 This will cause all containers to be updated.